elastic/apm-agent-python/docs/config/index.rst

 auto_log_stacks
 ~~~~~~~~~~~~~~~

-Should opbeat_python automatically log frame stacks (including locals) all calls as it would for exceptions.
+Should opbeat automatically log frame stacks (including locals) all calls as it would for exceptions.

 ::